JonoMacC/fast-tracks/README.md

 ### Running with Netlify Functions

 Be sure to set REACT_APP_NETLIFY=true in your .env file.

-    yarn start
+You will need to have the Netlify CLI installed.
+If it is not set up, you can do so:

+    npm install netlify-cli -g
+    ntl login

+Start the app

+    ntl dev

-You can view the app by navigating to **http://localhost:3000/** in your browser.
+You can view the app by navigating to **http://localhost:8888/** in your browser.